Engaged in post-hurricane recovery efforts?

-Engaged in hurricane recovery efforts?
 Please, please remember that the water has all sorts of “nasty stuff” in it from sunken and holed boats: diesel, gas, oil, antifreeze, battery acid, the contents of holding tanks and more.
-There are over 200 sunken or holed boats in this one harbor, each slowly oozing various liquids.
+In the wake of Hurricane Irma, there are over 200 sunken or holed boats in this one harbor, each slowly oozing various liquids.
 Then there’s whatever may have come from houses ashore.
 It’s nasty on your skin, worse if you have any cuts or scrapes and potentially catastrophic if you get it in your lungs.

 Add in the overwhelming stress that everyone is under, and it’s easy to see how accidents happen.
 How a danger can be overlooked.
 No one is thinking at full capacity and methods for recovering boats are being improvised minute-by-minute as new issues encountered.